Did you know that there are 76.4 million freelancers in the US? That’s 22.4% of the population!

 writing

 I can work anywhere, with my laptop and an internet connection.
-While most of my time is spent at my desk at home, I’ve even worked in trains and hotels.
+While most of my time is spent at my desk at home, I’ve even worked on trains and in hotels.

 At the busiest of times, I’ve worked 40 hours a week.
 But when I want to take some time out or focus on my other passions, I’ve been able to reduce it considerably.
 I’m always in control.